FreeRTOS/iot-reference-arm-corstone3xx/Docs/setting-up-arm-virtual-hardware.md

      * **Step 2: Choose an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)**
         * In the Search box, type `Arm Virtual Hardware` and then hit "enter" to find the item called <ins>"Arm Virtual Hardware" - "By Arm"</ins>.
-          > Select: **Arm Virtual Hardware By Arm | Version 1.2.3**
+          > Select: **Arm Virtual Hardware By Arm | Version 1.3.1**
           * NOTE: If you do not see the expected items, make sure the
             <ins>**AWS Marketplace AMIs**</ins> tab is selected.
         * Click on "Select" for that item.
-This image contains all the software necessary to build and run the Arm IoT Total Solutions.
+This image contains all the software necessary to build and run the Arm FreeRTOS Featured Reference Integration.
           * This will raise a subscription page/pop-up titled, **Arm Virtual Hardware**.
           * You will note that the subscription is free from Arm, but